perpendicularai/LlaMail/README.md

 - Once that has been done, download the repo as a zip archive, extract the contents and install it using powershell.
 This will install it as a program on your device and can be launched from the start-menu.
 See below:
 ![test_1](https://github.com/perpendicularai/OllaMail/assets/146530480/0e62d37e-2859-4118-a10a-3c3ade7fdbd5)

+## Current features
+- send> : Sends an email
+- edit : Presents a prompt to generate a new reply to the email
+- skip : Mark email as unread

 ### Please Note:
 - The max email size that can be read is 50 KB
 ### Features to be added
 - reading emails larger than 50kb
+- downloading and viewing attachments